Balance Transfer Calculator

 What is a Balance Transfer?

-A balance transfer involves moving debt from one credit card to another, typically to take advantage of a lower interest rate or promotional offer.
+A balance transfer involves moving debt from one or more credit cards to another, typically to take advantage of a lower interest rate or promotional offer.
 The new card pays off your old card's balance, and you now owe the money to the new card issuer.

 How Balance Transfer Fees Work

-Most balance transfers come with a fee, typically 3-5% of the transferred amount.
+Most balance transfers come with a fee, typically 3-5% of the transferred amount or a flat fee.
 This fee is added to your new card's balance, so it's important to factor this cost into your savings calculation.

 Promotional vs. Regular Rates